Sources

 1952

-May 21: Hubert M. Drake and L. Robert Carman from NACA release a proposal to build hypersonic research vehicle, which could reach the speed of 6.4 Mach.
+May 21: Hubert M. Drake and L. Robert Carman from NACA release a proposal to build hypersonic research vehicle which could reach a speed of 6.4 Mach.

 Space Biology Branch of the Aeromedical Field Laboratory is established at Holloman AFB.